-Publication Website: website of a Publication under a personalised specific domain name (ie. journal.centre-mersenne.org).
+Publication Website: website of a Publication under a personalized specific domain name (ie. journal.centre-mersenne.org).
 It is hosted by the Centre Mersenne platform and enables the dissemination of the Publication.
-It comprises a Private admin area, accessible to the Authenticated Users who can edit the content (in particular the journal description), as well as a public Publisher space on which the Publication is disseminated.
+It comprises a Private admin area, accessible to the Publisher who can edit the content (in particular the journal description), as well as a public Publisher space on which the Publication is disseminated on Open access.

 User: any person using the Mersenne Website.